-Open from 10am -3.30pm Tickets around €22 for adults and €14 for children.
+Open from 10am -3.30pm Tickets are around €30 for adults and €18 for children.
+See here to purchase.

 Great for kids of all ages.

 Used by locals and tourists alike, catch the famous train from Palma to Soller (about an hours journey) and marvel through the picturesque landscape.
 A great way of seeing more of the island and a perfect way to explore Soller or Palma.
+Don’t forget your swimmers as there is a lovely beach at Soller too.
+Tickets are available at the station or you can purchase in advance here.

-There are so many too choose from but Cala d’or is a lovely spot as is Puerto Pollensa.
-Both are family resort area with facilities.
-Puerto Pollensa has a picturesque bay with beautiful soft sand and clear turquoise waters.
-A highlight is the play park on the beach conveniently near a delicious ice-cream shop!
-Stef from Hello Baby Blog has a great post on her favourite beaches.
+- Stef recommends her favourite beaches.
 “One, Camp de Mar is brilliant for families and is a huge hit with our clan.
 The sea is crystal clear, calm and shallow and there are little rocky coves that the kids love to explore.
 At the back of the beach there’s a playground and numerous restaurants, but the most eye-catching restaurant (and our favourite) is Illeta, which is on an island in the sea that can be accessed by a wooden bridge from the beach.”

 After the show you can choose to walk back or travel back via boat- which we did! totally worth it.
 This is also a great option for something to do on a rainy day in Majorca.

-Visit a Water Park.
+Visit a Water Park in Majorca

 There are 3 main water parks to choose from; Aqualand and Western Water Park, and Hidropark is handy for the northern resorts.
 Look out for discounts by booking online and flicking through tourist brochures.

-HidroPark Alcudia Open from 1st May 2018 and closes 30st October 2018.
+Hidropark, Alcudia Open from May and closes the end of October.
 We visited on a partially cloudy day so it was little chilly.
 However, the girls had a blast.
 The splash pool and play area is perfect for little ones and there are some more adventurous slides and tubes for teens and grownups.

 As a family, the Old Town was our favourite place to visit and walk around, but we equally loved a day trip to Soller via the old orange train.
 It takes you through the mountains and stops off so you can get pictures.
 The aquarium is also a must visit for kids.
 It’s huge and so interactive, plus very easy to get to on a bus route. “

 Maria from Happy Mummy enjoyed Puerto Pollensa; it is a beautiful port set in a large bay at the northernmost point of the Island.
 We stay at the Fergus Style Pollensa Park and it really suits us as they have a splash park, toddler pool and lots of daytime and evening activities – including Lily’s must have: A mini disco!

-Discover El Arenal
+Explore El Arenal

 5 things to do in El Arenal Majorca.
 Angela from Life Of Spicers has stayed in this area for a long weekend.
 She mentions it’s close proximity to Palma meant the transfer times were very reasonable.
 Some of her recommendations include; visiting Golf Fantasia – a 54 hole mini golf centre with a Jurassic theme; experiencing the land train and Aqualand.